“Good things come to those who bait,” said some wise guy a long time ago.

 A dropline has an edge over a trotline because it doesn’t need moving water to work.
 You can use this method in almost any body of water, as long as you can secure the main line.
 Once droplines are set, you’re good to go because they don’t need constant monitoring.

 Droplines work well if you’re aiming for natural fish locations.
 A disadvantage, though, is its visibility.
 Since everyone and their aunt Judy can see it in broad daylight, it’s possible for perps to steal your dropline and your catch when you’re in an SHTF scenario.

 Wanna channel Tom Hanks’ character from Castaway?
 Start by trying your luck at spearfishing.
 You can make a fishing spear by adding a sharp, barb-pointed end to a strong piece of bone, wood, or metal.

 When spearfishing, you need to compensate for refraction by aiming below the fish.
-Try it at night by torchlight so they won't notice your shadow.
-This is a tough fishing method to master, so don't get disappointed if you can’t get it right the first time.
+Try it at night by torchlight so they won’t notice your shadow.
+This is one of the tougher fishing techniques to master, so don’t get disappointed if you can’t get it right the first time.

 Hand fishing is typically used to catch suckers and catfish, who like hiding in dark places.
 If the water’s a bit deep, you can stick your feet into the fish’s hiding place and draw them out that way.
 Be careful not to get bitten by cottonmouths or snapping turtles, though.

 Fish baskets have been around for centuries.
-They’re constructed from different materials, like bamboo, vines, sticks, and the like.
+These primitive fish traps are constructed from different materials, like bamboo, vines, and sticks.